abdullah001111/Image-Uploader-Bot/README.md

 ## 🚀 Deployment

+- Give a star to this repo 😁.
 - [Fork](/../../fork) this repo on GitHub.
 - Create an account to https://dash.deno.com.
 - After that click the image below: